 Based on the narration, it seems like there will be some sort of reputation or wanted system as well, where larger, more dangerous ships may track you down if you pillage and sink enough other ships.
-This is where the multiplayer component is shown off, where you can request help in bringing down, or just surviving, these massive ships attacking you.
-Of course, as the trailer is quick to point out, pirate alliances are fleeting when loot is on the line, and any ally can just as easily turn to foe.
+This is where the multiplayer component is shown off — you can request help in bringing down or just surviving these massive ships attacking you.
+Of course, as the trailer is quick to point out, pirate alliances are fleeting when loot is on the line, and any ally can just as easily turn into a foe.

 Nothing is set in stone just yet, but all signs currently point to DLC being a major part of Skull and Bones.
 We already know that there will be plenty of customization options included in the game, at least the version of it we’ve seen.
 Changing up your ship looks, or at least looked, like a major component to the game.
 You are able to apply different figureheads, wheels, helms, and sails at the very least.
 If this game is intended to be ongoing, you can expect there to be paid cosmetic options for ship, and possibly captain and crew as well.

 Assuming this is going to be a standard $70 game, we just hope Ubisoft isn’t so greedy that they make these items exclusive to DLC purchases and can be obtained through gameplay as well.
 If it were a free-to-play game, it could be forgiven, but we’ll have to see how it all shakes out on that front.